-Employment-related Skills: Effective communication, oral and in writing, using a range of media which are widely used in business such as the preparation and presentation of business reports Numeracy and quantitative skills including data analysis, such as the preparation and presentation of business reports Numeracy and quantitative skills use of models of business problems and phenomena.
+Employment-related Skills: Effective communication, oral and in writing, using a range of media which are widely used in business such as the preparation and presentation of business reports Numeracy and quantitative skills including data analysis, interpretation and extrapolation.
+The use of models of business problems and phenomena.
 Interpersonal skills of effective listening, negotiating, persuasion and presentation.
 Ability to conduct research into business and management issues, either individually or as part of a team for projects / presentations.
 (GBM3.9) By the end of this level of this programme the students will be able to demonstrate for a threshold pass: Primary: Individual self-directed learning ILO1, ILO2, Research projects HIGH3101 HIGH3027

 Use IT effectively and competently including the use of tools to manipulate and work with data.
-To write business reports and Honours Project Lectures Seminars Workshops Group exercises A1, A2, A3, A4, A5.
-ILO3, ILO4, ILO5 Written reports Presentations Group work Case studies Project work HIGH3019 HIGH3104 HIGH3030 HIGH3105 present business information.
-Working effectively as part of a Problem-based Learning team.
-The ability to apply ideas and Group work knowledge from a wide array of Secondary/ sources to a range of situations.
-Supplementary: None
+To write business reports and present business information.
+Working effectively as part of a team.
+The ability to apply ideas and Honours Project Lectures Seminars Workshops Group exercises Problem-based Learning Group work A1, A2, A3, A4, A5.
+ILO3, ILO4, ILO5 Written reports Presentations Group work Case studies Project work HIGH3019 HIGH3104 HIGH3030 HIGH3105 1 Secondary/ Supplementary: None